Periodic Floer homology and Seiberg-Witten Floer cohomology: Deforming the map and the almost complex structure

 \item[{\rm (4)}] Let \(\gamma \) denote a periodic orbit of period \(q \leq N\).
 Then there are \(J\)-adapted, symplectic coordinates about the points that comprise \(\gamma \) such that for each \(k \in \{0, \cdots , q-1\}\) the map \(\ff'\) near \(\ff^{k}(\pt)\) in these coordinates is given by

 where \(\grp _{k}\) is zero in a neighborhood of \(z =0\).

-\item[{\rm (5)}] The respective \(J\)-adapted, symplectic coordinate disks of radius \(\delta \) about the points in the orbits from \(\Lambda _{N}\) are pairwise disjoint in \(F\); and the maps \(\ff\) and \(\ff'\) agree on the complement of the union of all these disks. \end{itemize} \end{lemma}
+\item[{\rm (5)}] The coordinate disks in \(F\) of radius \(\delta\) about the points in the orbits from \(\Lambda_N\) are \(J\)-adapted, pairwise disjoint; and the maps \(\ff\) and \(\ff\) agree on the complement of their union. \end{itemize} \end{lemma}

-This lemma is proved momentarily.
+This lemma is proved momentarily. \bigbreak